so-groenen/parameter_parser_cpp23/README.md

 the answer  => 42
 bad_float  => meow
 ```
-The ists of numbers can be polluted, have uneven spaces etc... <br>
+The lists of numbers can also have uneven spaces. <br>
 We can parse the text as follows:
 ```c++
 #include "parameter_parser/reader.hpp"